nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Right.
 Yeah.
 So that's what you hear on the other side of the door.
 You do check the door.
 It doesn't appear to be locked, and there doesn't appear to be any, any traps or anything on there.

 But there's definitely mean, a monster door that could bite your heads off?
 If it was a monster door that was gonna bite your head off, it would have already done it by now.
 Nice.
 Good point.
-Carson, I knew I nudged Carson like, dude, open the door.
+Karsten, I knew I nudged Karsten like, dude, open the door.

 I would say something chicken shit, and then I'd open the door.
 Okay.
 This is one of those opportunities.
 I don't know if you guys do have any, like, prep stuff that you can do.
 I would give you a round of prep if you are before you open the store if you want to.